Sandul-Jayakody/Library-Management-System/README.md

 # Library-Management-System
 A Library Management System developed as the semester project for OOP module.

-// Created By- JKSL Jayakody
+// Created By- Sandul Jayakody

 // Username & Passwords